Granville Gee Bee R-6: Variants

 As built, initially powered by a 675 hp Pratt & Whitney Hornet air-cooled radial engine.
 Other versions of the Hornet were also installed, providing up to 950 hp.

 Surviving aircraft

-The sole surviving Gee Bee racer, the Conquistador del Cielo underwent a major restoration in Mexico City in 1972, and is on display at a museum built specifically to honor Francisco Sarabia, the Museo Francisco Sarabia, located in Ciudad Lerdo.
+The sole surviving Gee Bee R-6H racer, the Conquistador del Cielo underwent a major restoration in Mexico City in 1972, and is on display at a museum built specifically to honor Francisco Sarabia, the Museo Francisco Sarabia, located in Ciudad Lerdo.

 A replica of the R-6H with considerable modifications from the original, including using a 1425 hp Wright R-1820 Cyclone was built and first flew on 26 September 2013.